Pablito2020/wayland-config/README.md

 ### How to install this configuration?
 This repo uses the [gnu stow](https://www.gnu.org/software/stow/) as a dependency (yeah, I know that an script that does the symlink would do the job, but working with stow is easier).

-For installing stow in arch linux, it is in the standard repos so:
+For arch linux based distros, stow is in the official repos:

         $ sudo pacman -S stow